Roses as Houseplants – Grow Roses Indoors

 • pinterest

 Outdoor roses flourish in the summer sunshine.
 They also require quite a bit of direct sunlight if placed indoors.
-In fact, they need at least 6 hours of direct sunlight.
+They need at least 6 hours of direct sunlight.
 And that provides a challenge for many homeowners.

 Ideally, windows with southern or western exposure work best.
 Alternatively, you may use a full-spectrum sunlamp to furnish or supplement the natural sunlight.